dragonflyoss/perf-tests/benchmarks/scheduler/README.md

 ## Deployment

-Scheduler can be set to disable cdn mode, so that only the manager and scheduler can be deployed for performance testing.
+Scheduler can be set to disable seed peer mode, so that only the manager and scheduler can be deployed for performance testing.

 Deploying Dragonfly can refer to [install-dragonfly](https://d7y.io/docs/setup/install/source).